 A Democrat and the incumbent, Shapiro has been working in government since 1992, when he became the first first-year ever to be elected as the Students’ Association (SA) president at UR.

-But after deciding against pre-med and getting cut from the basketball team, Shapiro decided to try out student government, spending his first year as a senator.
-That spring, “when they were taking nominations for president, I said ‘you know what, I love this school, I care deeply about these issues […] I’ll give it a shot.’”
+But after deciding against pre-med and getting cut from the team, Shapiro decided to try out student government, spending his first year as a senator.
+That spring, “when they were taking nominations for president, I said ‘You know what?
+I love this school, I care deeply about these issues […] I’ll give it a shot.’”